-Déjà Vu For Millennials Staring At The 2nd Recession Of Their Adult Lives
+Here We Go Again: Millennials Are Staring At Yet Another Recession

 "I've always been really driven to work," she said.
 "But it's really weird to me to just sit around for months on end and not do anything."

-The pandemic has already sent unemployment into double-digit territory and a coronavirus recession would be the second one in many millennials' adult lives, after the Great Recession.
-For the very oldest millennials, it would be the third, counting the post-Sept.
+The pandemic has already sent unemployment into double-digit territory, and the coronavirus recession — officially declared on Monday — is the second one in many millennials' adult lives, after the Great Recession.
+For the very oldest millennials, it's the third, counting the post-Sept.
 11 recession.

 Millennials are between 24 and 39 years old, meaning they include people with a wide range of experiences.
 The youngest have barely started their careers, while the oldest include people who are well-established in their jobs.